 Below are three modalities of abdominal therapy to support digestive, elimination, and reproductive organs.

 1) Swedish massage:

 The traditional belly massage of the West.
 It uses manual strokes on the belly with oil to help encourage proper organ blood circulation and circulation to the soft tissues that hold up the organs.
-It releases stagnant or congested lymph in the belly, encourages peristalsis, and relaxes the abdominal muscles.
+It releases stagnant or congested lymph in the belly, encourages peristalsis, and relaxes the abdominal and diaphragm muscles.